For your convenience a 1-page PDF version is available for download atACRC FAQ

 classes and not available for my use?

-the left as you enter the lab, may be reserved by authorized classes.
+The rooms along the left wall may be reserved by authorized

 Reservation sign posted at the door of each room.
 If you’re not